drvinceknight/pfm/nbs/chapters/00-overview/main.md

    \\[2x-3 =0 \Rightarrow x = 3/2\\]

-3. Use the second derivate test on the solution:
+3. Use the second derivative test on the solution:

    \\[\frac{d^2f}{dx^2} = 2 > 0\text{ for all values of }x\\]